“Promoting innovations in the aviation industry”

 Above the clouds

-Due to its low weight, plates from cast PLEXIGLAS® have also been a success with gliders for many years.
+Due to its low weight, sheets from cast PLEXIGLAS® have also been a success with gliders for many years.

 © Akaflieg Berlin e.V.